jorgeteixe/jorgeteixe/README.md

 ## 📍 where i’m at
 - 🌍 redondela, galicia
-- ✈️ sometimes abroad, sometimes at conferences
+- ✈️ often traveling — for fun, for conferences, or both.

 ## ☕ let's talk
 - socials: [links.teixe.es](https://links.teixe.es)